yiguang20/daily-arxiv/docs/index.md

 - **Pretrained LLM Adapted with LoRA as a Decision Transformer for Offline RL in Quantitative Trading**
   - Suyeol Yun | [2411.17900v1](http://arxiv.org/abs/2411.17900v1)
   - <details><summary>Abstract</summary>Developing effective quantitative trading strategies using reinforcement learning (RL) is challenging due to the high risks associated with online interaction with live financial markets.
 Consequently, offline RL, which leverages historical market data without additional exploration, becomes essential.
 However, existing offline RL methods often struggle to capture the complex temporal dependencies inherent in financial time series and may overfit to historical patterns.
 To address these challenges, we introduce a Decision Transformer (DT) initialized with pre-trained GPT-2 weights and fine-tuned using Low-Rank Adaptation (LoRA).
 This architecture leverages the generalization capabilities of pre-trained language models and the efficiency of LoRA to learn effective trading policies from expert trajectories solely from historical data.
 Our model performs competitively with established offline RL algorithms, including Conservative Q-Learning (CQL), Implicit Q-Learning (IQL), and Behavior Cloning (BC), as well as a baseline Decision Transformer with randomly initialized GPT-2 weights and LoRA.
 Empirical results demonstrate that our approach effectively learns from expert trajectories and secures superior rewards in certain trading scenarios, highlighting the effectiveness of integrating pre-trained language models and parameter-efficient fine-tuning in offline RL for quantitative trading.
 Replication code for our experiments is publicly available at https://github.com/syyunn/finrl-dt</details>

-### 📅 2024/11/23

-- **Online High-Frequency Trading Stock Forecasting with Automated Feature Clustering and Radial Basis Function Neural Networks**
-  - Adamantios Ntakaris et al. | [2412.16160v2](http://arxiv.org/abs/2412.16160v2)
-  - <details><summary>Abstract</summary>This study presents an autonomous experimental machine learning protocol for high-frequency trading (HFT) stock price forecasting that involves a dual competitive feature importance mechanism and clustering via shallow neural network topology for fast training.
-By incorporating the k-means algorithm into the radial basis function neural network (RBFNN), the proposed method addresses the challenges of manual clustering and the reliance on potentially uninformative features.
-More specifically, our approach involves a dual competitive mechanism for feature importance, combining the mean-decrease impurity (MDI) method and a gradient descent (GD) based feature importance mechanism.
-This approach, tested on HFT Level 1 order book data for 20 S&P 500 stocks, enhances the forecasting ability of the RBFNN regressor.
-Our findings suggest that an autonomous approach to feature selection and clustering is crucial, as each stock requires a different input feature space.
-Overall, by automating the feature selection and clustering processes, we remove the need for manual topological grid search and provide a more efficient way to predict LOB's mid-price.</details>

-### 📅 2024/11/21

-- **Calculating Profits and Losses for Algorithmic Trading Strategies: A Short Guide**
-  - James B. Glattfelder et al. | [2411.14068v1](http://arxiv.org/abs/2411.14068v1)
-  - <details><summary>Abstract</summary>We present a series of equations that track the total realized and unrealized profits and losses at any time, incorporating the spread.
-The resulting formalism is ideally suited to evaluate the performance of trading model algorithms.</details>